junxit/us-congress-code/title-07/chapter-2/sec-56.md

 ### References in Text

 The United States Cotton Futures Act, referred to in text, is part A of act Aug.
 11, 1916, ch.
 313, 39 Stat.
-476, as amended, which was repealed by section 4 of act Feb.
+476, which was repealed by section 4 of act Feb.
 10, 1939, ch.
 2, 53 Stat.
 1. For complete classification of this Act to the Code prior to its repeal, see Tables.

 ### Codification